RWS/studio-api-docs/apiconcepts/core/the_plugin_manifest_generator.md

 ----
 The purpose of the plug-in manifest is to avoid loading all the plug-in assemblies at runtime and reflecting over them to discover the available extensions, which would affect startup performance, an important aspect of desktop applications.

- The plug-in manifest generator is implemented as an MSBuild task, which runs as part of the standard <var:VisualStudioEdition> build.
+ The plug-in manifest generator is implemented as an MSBuild task, which runs as part of the standard Var:VisualStudioEdition build.
 This build task is contained in [Sdl.Core.PluginFramework.Build](https://www.nuget.org/packages/Sdl.Core.PluginFramework.Build/) package that needs to be refreneced by the project.

 ```xml
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">